mikke89/RmlUiDoc/pages/cpp_manual/integrating.md

 Call the appropriate input functions to inject all relevant user input into your RmlUi context each frame, before you call `Update()`.
 Note that RmlUi does not translate key presses into text; this is up to the application.
 For more information, see the chapter on user input.

+### Debugger

+The `RmlDebugger`{:.incl} plugin is a visual debugger for RmlUi elements, inspired by similar debuggers for web browsers.
+We strongly recommend you use this in your application during development!

+To use RmlDebugger, include `<RmlUi/Debugger.h>`{:.incl} in your application and link with `RmlDebugger`{:.incl}.
+For usage details, see the documentation for the [debugger plugin](debugger.html).

 ### Where next?

-Now that you've had a (very!) brief introduction to RmlUi, it is recommended you read the [packages guide](packages.html) and the [core overview](core_overview.html) to get an understanding of the composition of RmlUi.
+Now that you've had a (very!) brief introduction to RmlUi, it is recommended you read the [core overview](core_overview.html) to get an understanding of the composition of RmlUi.
 From there, either work your way through the documentation, or dive on into the code and consult it as necessary.